 To evaluate the sensitivity of the solute transport model to the half-life of TOC, the base TOC half-life of 20 days was decreased to 10 days and increased to 30 days.
 The impact of the TOC half-life variation was first evaluated with respect to the simulated Cr(VI).
 Figures 10.10-1 and 10.10-2 display the simulated Cr(VI) results after 10 years of simulated transport in model layers 2 and 4, respectively.
 The TOC half-life has a noticeable impact on Cr(VI) in that it determines the persistence of the reducing downgradient of the NTH IRZ.
 When the TOC half-life is reduced to 10 days, the IRZ degrades away twice as quickly and Cr(VI) breakthrough occurs.
-This Cr(VI) breakthrough results in an increased Cr(VI) concentration in the Riverbank Extraction Wells that is injected into IRL-1 and IRL-2.
+This Cr(VI) breakthrough results in an increased Cr(VI) concentration in the River Bank Extraction Wells that is injected into IRL-1 and IRL-2.
 This leads to a Cr(VI) impact above 32 μg/L in the uplands.
-To prevent this Cr(VI) breakthrough and uplands impact, the duration of the NTH IRZ on-/off-cycles can be adjusted to maintain the reducing zone downgradient of the NTH IRZ.
-TOC can also be added to the Cr(VI)-impacted riverbank extracted water to minimize upland Cr(VI) impacts.
-Both the base (20-day) and increased (30-day) TOC half-lives provide a sustained reducing zone to reduce the potential of Cr(VI) breakthrough.
+To prevent this Cr(VI) breakthrough and uplands impact, the duration of the NTH IRZ on-/offcycles can be adjusted to maintain the reducing zone downgradient of the NTH IRZ.
+TOC can also be added to the Cr(VI)-impacted River Bank extracted water to minimize upland Cr(VI) impacts.
+Both the base (20day) and increased (30-day) TOC half-lives provide a sustained reducing zone to reduce the potential of Cr(VI) breakthrough.
 By year 30, the simulated Cr(VI) results for the three TOC half-lives in model layers 2 and 4 are fairly similar, as shown on Figures 10.10-3 and 10.10-4, respectively.
 The decreased TOC half-life has a slightly higher Cr(VI) distribution in the immediate vicinity of the NTH IRZ.
 Cr(VI) concentrations that were present in the uplands at year 10 have been attenuated by year 30.
 In the event that field observations after remedy design startup support a TOC half-life towards the faster end of the range, potential gaps in the NTH IRZ can be addressed by increased injection or increased TOC concentrations.

 The manganese byproduct generation was also evaluated with respect to the variations in TOC half-lives.
 Figures 10.10-5 and 10.10-6 display the simulated manganese byproduct results for the three different TOC half-lives after 10 years of simulated transport in model layers 2 and 4, respectively.
-The most apparent difference is that an increased TOC half-live of 30 days results in a larger manganese byproduct footprint than the other two lower TOC half-lives.
-This is due to the TOC persisting longer, allowing it to migrate farther downgradient, expanding the manganese byproduct footprint.
-This further migration of the manganese byproduct leads to elevated manganese concentrations being extracted from the riverbank extraction wells and injection into the uplands.
+There are little to no differences in simulated manganese concentration between the three TOC half-lives after 10 years.
 The 30-year manganese byproducts results for this analysis for model layers 2 and 4 are presented on Figures 10.10-7 and 10.10-8, respectively.
-By year 30, the results indicate the three TOC half-lives impact on byproduct manganese is not as pronounced as after only 10 years.
+Similar to the year 10 results, the 30 year results indicate that there are little to no differences in simulated manganese concentration between the three TOC half-lives.

 Arsenic was also evaluated with respect to the three TOC half-lives.
-The simulated arsenic results for the full 30-year simulation period indicate that the simulated arsenic is not impacted by fluctuations in TOC half-life because floodplain arsenic is below 5 μ g/L. Simulated arsenic figures were, therefore, not generated for this sensitivity analysis.
+The simulated arsenic results for the full 30-year simulation period indicate that the simulated arsenic is not impacted by fluctuations in TOC half-life because floodplain arsenic is below 5 μ g/L and the upgradient freshwater arsenic injection is not related to TOC degradation in the solute transport model, as shown on Figures 10.10-9 and 10.10-10 for model layers 2 and 4, respectively for the 10 year results.
+Similar results are also shown for the 30 year result, as presented on Figures 10.10-11 and 10.10-12 for model layers 2 and 4, respectively.